WandLZhang/fast-science-0-stellar-engine/blueprints/il5/dataflow/README.md

 1. Have access to the GCP Project ID
 2. Enable Cloud Storage API and grant key admin permissions for your key. [https://console.cloud.google.com/storage]
 3. You will need an existing [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project) and a user with the “Project owner” [IAM](https://cloud.google.com/iam) role on that project.
+4. An existing VNET and Subnet (specified in the tfvars file).
-4. __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.
+5. __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.

-## Give these permissions to your publisher service account
-Backup and DR Cloud Storage Operator
-Cloud Dataflow Service Agent
-Dataflow Developer
-IAM OAuth Client Admin
-IAM OAuth Client Viewer
-Pub/Sub Publisher

 ## Inputs